convertcom/javascript-sdk/packages/js-sdk/README.md

 const convertSDK: ConvertInterface = new ConvertSDK({
   sdkKey: 'xxx',
   dataRefreshInterval: 300000, // in milliseconds (5 minutes)
-  environment: 'staging' // can also be "live"; this is configured in the Convert UI.
+  environment: 'staging', // can also be "live"; this is configured in the Convert UI.
 } as ConvertConfig);
 convertSDK.onReady().then(() => {
   // create user context